Home

 Therefore, in order to give collectors a better overall understanding of these types and how they relate together I have taken the limited evidence that we do have to go on and put together some charts of images of the key early electrum issues, ordered in space and time, down to roughly the fall of Croesus.
 These charts can be found on the "Early Electrum Coins" page.

-In any case, and whatever may have been the exact sequence of events, after a time it is clear that the 1/2 and 1/4 stater fractions were discontinued everywhere, and the 1/3 stater (or in some areas the 1/6 stater) became the effective basis of the currency throughout Ionia - full staters were still issued, but except at Miletus these were probably struck mainly for prestige reasons, or perhaps in some cases as commemorative types.
+In any case, and whatever may have been the exact sequence of events, after a while it is clear that the 1/2 and 1/4 stater fractions were discontinued everywhere, and the 1/3 stater (or in some areas the 1/6 stater) became the effective basis of the currency throughout Ionia - full staters were still issued, but except at Miletus these were probably struck mainly for prestige reasons, or perhaps in some cases as commemorative types.

 It's hard to be sure, but most likely they were introduced when Lydia first started to produce its own coins, namely the lion-head types.
-These were evidently mostly "trites" and their fractions, based on a Lydian drachm of 4.72 gm (reflecting perhaps a Lydian mina of 472 gm).
-Given the local dominance of Lydia, these new denominations soon replaced the 1/2 and 1/4 staters in Ionia and Samos.
+These were evidently mostly "trites" and their fractions, based on a Lydian trite/drachm of 4.72 gm (reflecting perhaps a Lydian mina of 472 gm).
+Given the local dominance of Lydia, these new denominations soon replaced the 1/2 and 1/4 staters in Ionia and Samos#.

 * Although a project to produce just such a catalog, the "Catalogue of Archaic Electrum Coinage" (CAEC), is now underway.
 It is unclear however whether this new catalog will be anything more than an updated version of Weidauer, i.e, basically a compilation of current museum holdings, or whether it will include the large amount of new material that has appeared in the market in recent years.